NassimRahimi/EmployeeAttrition/README.md

 # 🚀 Getting Started

-Prerequisites
-Before you start, ensure that you have the following installed:
+You can get started with this project using one of two methods:
+1. Using a Virtual Environment (Recommended for local development).
+2. Using Docker (For containerized deployment, ensuring consistency across environments).
+Please choose one of the methods below based on your preference.
+## 🛠️ Method 1: Using a Virtual Environment (venv)
+Prerequisites:

-Python 3.12 (or higher)
+•	Python 3.12 (or higher)
-Required Python packages listed in the requirements.txt file (e.g., streamlit, matplotlib, fastapi, pandas, scipy, shap)

-Navigate to the project directory on your local machine:
+•	Required Python packages listed in the requirements.txt file Navigate to the project directory on your local machine:

-## 📦 Installation
+### 📦 Installation

 Clone the repository and navigate to the project directory: